We-Amp/ats_pagespeed/README.md

 http://www.atsspeed.com/

 To build, a simple 'make' should work.
 Use 'sudo make install' to install.
+Optionally, patching ATS with ethread.patch helps with eliminating latency that sometimes gets induced when synchronising ATS's and PSOL's thread pools.

 After that, update ATS's plugin.config with:
 ```